-▶ A wrong tyre can damage the tyres during the journey and even cause it to burst.
+A wrong tyre can damage the tyres during the journey and even cause it to burst.

 ▷ If tyres that are not approved for the vehicle are used, then the type approval for the vehicle and subsequently the insurance coverage can lapse.
-The authorised dealer or service centre will be happy to advise you.
+Your dealer or service centre will be glad to advise you.

-The tyre sizes approved for the vehicle are given in the vehicle documents or can be obtained from the authorised dealers or service centres.
+The tyre sizes approved for the vehicle are given in the vehicle documents or can be got from the dealers or service centres.
 Each tyre must fit the vehicle on which it will be driven.
 This applies to the external dimensions (diameter, width), which are indicated with the standardised size designations.
 In addition, the tyres must meet the requirements of the vehicle with regard to weight and speed.